Developmental Services

 Information about therapeutic behavioral consultation through the FIS and CL waivers can be found on the Behavioral Services website.
 Visit this webpage to learn more about this service, to search for providers, and to access resources, literature, and training videos.

 The Individual and Family Support Program (IFSP) assists individuals with developmental disabilities and their families with accessing person-centered and family-centered resources, supports, services and other assistance.
 The program’s primary target population is individuals on the waiting list for Virginia’s Developmental Disabilities (DD) Medicaid waivers.
-Additional resources can also be found on the My Life, My Community page.
+Additional resources can also be found on the My Life, My Community website.

 The My Life, My Community page offers a searchable website where you can find information about waiver options, providers that can assist with service needs, connection to support networks, and other helpful resources.